Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 You will need an SDR and an antenna, **no other special equipment is required for VHF**.

+> NOTE: You also need the appropriate cables and adapters to connect antennas to your SDR, make sure to order these in advance.
+An example is a coaxial cable and an F female to SMA male adapter.

 The SDR should be a **reputable brand** if you want optimal performance (E.g. AirSpy, RTLSDR Blog, Nooelec...).
-> In simpler terms; avoid aliexpress chinesium sdrs.
+> In simpler terms; avoid the blue chinesium sdrs.
 They CAN work, but expect worse results.

 As for the **antenna**, you have the choice between:
 - Directional antennas
 - Omnidirectional antennas

-The difference between these is, that omnidirectional antennas don't need any tracking to be done (remains stationary throughout the pass) while directional antennas require hand tracking and **can only do one satellite at a time**
+The difference between these is, that omnidirectional antennas don't need any tracking to be done (remain stationary throughout the pass) while directional antennas require hand tracking and **can only do one satellite at a time**

-*Popular antenna types for receiving in this frequency include:*
+Popular antenna types for receiving in this frequency include:
 ### 1. V dipole antenna
 - Omnidirectional
 - Very easy to make, very portable
-- Fair results, has some nulls due to its inconsistent polarization
+- Fair results, has some nulls due to its inconsistent radiation pattern
 - Arguably the best for beginners
 - When using, point directly north/south & move about 50 cm from the ground (Personal tip: Play around with it and figure out when the signal is the strongest, stick with what works!)